soniquentin/INF473X-The-Hacking-Xperience/Theta_challenge/README.md

 ## Run commands

+During the whole challenge, root login must be enabled to run all the programs, for example by typing the command `sudo su` in the terminal.

 On the attacker computer :
 - Run the local DNS with the command `service bind9 start` and check it's activated with `systemctl status bind9`.